Toma400/Baedoor_Encyclopaedia/Loreum/Topics/World_Mechanics/Oververse.md

 share the knowledge.

 <span style="color:#0099cc">**OVERVERSE UNIVERSITIES**</span>
-Oververse concept were known to mages and mystics of Baedoor universes for thousands of years, but for huge part of time it was more of a theory, usually split into countless variants and lots of believers arguing about details.
+Oververse concept was known to mages and mystics of Baedoor universes for thousands of years, but for huge part of time it was more of a theory, usually split into countless variants and lots of believers arguing about details.
 This resulted on decision - firstly made by ghlodds - to create some universities focused on studying